-Roles and Responsibilities of the Head of school / Headteacher
+Roles and Responsibilities of the Headteacher

-The Head of school / Headteacher will ensure that:
+The Headteacher will ensure that:

-- The policies and procedures adopted by the Governing Body, particularly concerning referrals of cases of suspected abuse and neglect, are fully implemented and followed by all staff. - Sufficient time and resources are allocated to enable the Designated Safeguarding Lead (DSL), their deputies and other staff to discharge their responsibilities, including recording and monitoring safeguarding activities, taking part in strategy discussions/meetings, other inter-agency meetings and contributing to the assessment of children. - All staff and volunteers feel able to raise concerns about poor or unsafe practice with regard to children, and concerns are addressed sensitively and effectively in a timely manner. - The child's safety and welfare is addressed through the curriculum.
-This includes building pupils' resilience to radicalisation by promoting fundamental British values and enabling them to challenge extremist views. - Education Welfare Staff and Social Workers are informed immediately when a child who is Looked After or subject to a Child in Need plan or a Child Protection plan goes missing.
-See Derby and Derbyshire Runaway or Missing from Home or Care Protocol. - The school/college fulfils the requirements of DfE Children Missing Education guidance, and Derby City Council Children Missing Education policy, including those related to elective home educated children. - They undertake appropriate training to carry out their safeguarding responsibilities effectively and keep this up-to-date.
+- The policies and procedures adopted by the Governing Body are fully implemented and followed by all staff. - Sufficient time and resources are allocated to enable the Designated Safeguarding Lead (DSL), their deputies and other staff to discharge their responsibilities, including recording and monitoring safeguarding activities, taking part in strategy discussions/meetings, other inter-agency meetings and contributing to the assessment of children. - All staff and volunteers feel able to raise concerns about poor or unsafe practice with regard to children, and concerns are addressed sensitively and effectively in a timely manner. - The child's safety and welfare is addressed through the curriculum.
+This includes building pupils' resilience to radicalisation by promoting fundamental British values and enabling them to challenge extremist views.

+- Education Welfare Staff and Social Workers are informed immediately when a child who is Looked After or subject to a Child in Need plan or a Child Protection plan goes missing (Derby and Derbyshire Runaway or Missing from Home or Care Protocol). - The school/college fulfils the requirements of Derby City Council Children Missing Education policy. - They undertake appropriate training to carry out their safeguarding responsibilities effectively and keep this up-to-date.